perfsonar/docs/using_psui.rst

 ---------------------------------
 In order to add a local service to the list, make sure the **Use local services** option is selected.
 Then:

-1. Click **Add**, and when a dialogue box appears enter the intended data.
+1. Click **Add**, and when a dialog box appears enter the intended data.

   .. glossary::